 Not all North West Little League participants will be required to undergo screening with a Police Information Check (PIC) with Vulnerable Sector Check (VSC) and/or a volunteer application.
 Not all positions pose a risk of harm to the North West Little League.
 This policy applies to all North West Little League elected Directors, Coaches, Managers, and any other volunteer or employee of North West Little League whom at any time could be expected in the performance of their duties to:

 - Be responsible for book keeping or bank account(s) or any other monetary duties;

 - North West Little League follows the Official Regulations established by Little League Canada and Little League International as outlined in the most current Rule Book.
 As such, participants named in this policy must complete and submit a Volunteer Registration Form to the North West Little League Screening Officer.

-- North West Little League requires a Police Information Check (PIC), including a vulnerable sector check for all adult participants who interact with a vulnerable person or placed in a trust position (coaches and applicable board members).
-A Police Information Check must be applied for, or completed before, the start of each season.
+- North West Little League requires a Police Information Check (PIC), including a vulnerable sector check (VSC) for all adult participants who interact with a vulnerable person or placed in a trust position (coaches, adult umpires, and applicable board members).
+A Police Information Check with VSC must be applied for, or completed before, the start of each season.
 North West Little League does not allow anyone to participate in any manner whose criminal record check reveals a conviction, guilty plea, no contest plea, or admission to any crime involving or against a minor or minors.
-NWLL will accept the PIC for three years and accept PIC done on behalf of other agencies.
+NWLL will accept the PIC with VSC for three years and accept PIC with VSC done on behalf of other agencies.